arishuynhvan/SPi-Reader/README.md

 # SPi-Reader

-## Web-based IDE for Sonic Pi designed for accessibility
+## Web-based IDE for Sonic Pi designed for accessibility:sunglasses:

 Use browser console that supports Ruby as the interface.
 Create plugins in the console for screen-reader & for communicating with local Sonic Pi IDE